NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-05-sharepoint-online.md

 | Northstar Corporate Portal Owners | SharePoint Group | Full Control |
 | SG-HR-Users | Domain Group | Edit |

 The portal owners retain administrative control while SG-HR-Users supplies the departmental permission assignment.
-The capture does not show a before-state, so it does not establish which inherited entries were removed or the exact sequence of changes.

 ### Entra security groups instead of individual assignments

 The documented design uses Entra department security groups for library permissions.
 HR demonstrates this directly: **SG-HR-Users** is assigned **Edit**, rather than Sarah or Melissa being individually listed on this library permission page.
-SharePoint displays the security-group principal as **Domain Group**; that label alone is not evidence of an on-premises directory deployment.
+SharePoint displays the security-group principal as **Domain Group**.

 The [approved Phase 2 evidence](phase-02-security-and-microsoft-365-groups.md) lists Sarah Johnson and Melissa Grant as direct members of SG-HR-Users.
 This provides a documented connection between department membership and the HR library assignment.